-Are you a book lover dreaming of building a home library?
-It’s more attainable than you think!
-Whether you live in a small studio apartment or a multi-bedroom house, you can design the home library room you’ve always wanted without breaking your budget!
-Learn how to make your own library with these these DIY design and organization tips!
+Dreaming of building a home library?
+It’s easier than you think!
+Whether you live in a small studio apartment or a multi-bedroom house, you can design the home library room you’ve always wanted without breaking your budget.
+Learn how to make your own library with these DIY design and organization tips!

 - Find the Right Spot for Your Home Library